Detroit Red Wings made big investment in Alex DeBrincat. It's already paying off.

 MORE SCORING PUNCH: Lucas Raymond appears poised for breakout season.
 Here's why

-Coming home means acquiring more tickets for family members to events like Saturday's home opener at Little Caesars Arena, but DeBrincat will take that.
+Coming home means acquiring more tickets for family members to events such as Saturday's home opener at Little Caesars Arena, but DeBrincat will take that.

 "Playing in front of friends and family is going to be awesome," DeBrincat said.
 "This has worked out really well."

 The Senators had little choice but to move DeBrincat once he let it be known he wasn't interested in signing long term in Ottawa.
 Finding a trading partner for a forward who twice has hit 41 goals wasn't hard — but finding a partner that could accommodate DeBrincat's projected salary was.
-Detroit had the salary cap space, and had appeal as DeBrincat's hometown NHL team.
-Yzerman was able to drive a bargain that favored the Wings, and it led to some rumblings out of Ottawa along the lines of good-riddance-to-a-player-who-didn't-want-to-be-here type from the fan base.
+Detroit had the salary cap space and had appeal as DeBrincat's hometown NHL team.
+Yzerman was able to drive a bargain that favored the Wings, and it led to some rumblings out of Ottawa along the lines of good-riddance-to-a-player-who-didn't-want-to-be-here from the fanbase.

-As it happens, the Wings play in Ottawa on Oct.
-21. DeBrincat knows the reception from fans might be hostile.
+As it happens, the Wings play in Ottawa next Saturday.
+DeBrincat knows the reception from fans might be hostile.

 DeBrincat has a new team, a new sweater, new linemates (and ready babysitters for he and his wife's toddler, thanks to nearby grandparents).
 Lalonde paired DeBrincat with Dylan Larkin when training camp began, with either Lucas Raymond or David Perron on the other wing — but that pairing may not last unless Lalonde starts seeing more from DeBrincat and Larkin playing together.